Singly Linked List

 Time Complexity: O(n) in the worst case, where n is the number of nodes.
 This is because we may need to traverse the entire list to find the last node.

-Space Complexity: O(1) as we only use a constant amount of extra space.
+Space Complexity: O(1) as we only use a constant amount of extra space.4.
+Deletion at the Beginning:

 Time Complexity: O(1) since we are deleting from the beginning, and the operation doesn't depend on the size of the list.